Thanks to Libby Hadzima Perkins for her contributions to this article.

 Risk Management in a Downside Scenario

 The founders have not addressed how they will deal with potential changes to the management structure.
-After all, a founder could leave or be terminated while still retaining a claim to his or her full stake in the company.
+Based on the scenario described above, a founder could leave or be terminated while still retaining a claim to his or her full stake in the company.
 In most circumstances, the founders should implement a vesting schedule.
-A founder who walks away before the end of the vesting period would only take with them the vested equity, leaving more equity available to help recruit a replacement.
+A founder who walks away before the end of the vesting period would only get to keep his or her vested equity, leaving the company with more equity available to help recruit a replacement.
 Vesting also helps to ensure that each founder is motivated to continue to build the business as well as to mitigate risk when founding teams do not work out as planned.
 For more information see our article Protecting Founder Equity.

 Founders suffer economically from not receiving stock at incorporation.
 At the time of incorporation, a company’s equity is generally worth very little.
 Newly incorporated companies generally issue stock to founders at prices well below $0.01 per share.
 As time passes after incorporation, the stock generally becomes more valuable, especially once the company takes outside investment.
 Founders have several options for acquiring stock after incorporation but all have some downside.
-Founders can purchase stock at the current fair market value but now pay more for that stock.
-The company could also grant options to the founders though exercising those options could trigger negative tax consequences for founders.
-Options also do not carry voting rights, thereby limiting the founders’ ability to influence the company, and sooner or later the founders will have to pay the exercise price of these options.
-Finally, the company could also sell the stock at a discount to fair market value but the founders will pay income tax on the spread.
+Founders can purchase stock at the then-current fair market value, but that can become a significant financial commitment if the value of the stock has increased.
+The company could also grant options to the founders, though exercising those options could trigger negative tax consequences for founders.
+Options also do not carry voting rights, thereby limiting the founders’ ability to influence the company prior to exercise, and sooner or later the founders will have to pay the exercise price of these options.
+Finally, the founders could also buy the stock at a discount to fair market value but the founders will pay income tax to the extent the value of the stock exceeds what they pay.

 Failing to get stock at incorporation also gives founders less flexibility in a subsequent sale of their stock.
 The one-year holding period distinguishing short-term vs. long-term capital gains begins at the time stock is acquired.
 Therefore, founders would be taxed at the higher short-term capital gains rate if they have not held the stock for a year at the time they ultimately sell their shares.